 - 1. Remove the spring and lower spring retainer from the shock. - 2.
 Remove the shock cap (A) and empty the shock body of shock oil. - 3.
 Remove the lower cap (B) and the X-ring from the shock body. - 4.
 Use side cutters to grip the shock shaft just above the rod end (C).
-Remove the rod end from the shock shaft using the suspension multi tool (C). - out through the top of the shock body.
+Remove the rod end from the shock shaft using the suspension multi tool (C). - 5.
+Remove the shock shaft with piston from the shock body out through the top of the shock body.